sambitsargam/AutoVault/README.md

 # AutoVault

-An AI‐driven DeFi vault on the XDC Network that automatically selects, compounds, and rebalances USDC.e yield strategies using a GPT‐powered advisor.
+An AI‐driven DeFi vault on the XDC Network that leverages **Civic Auth** for embedded wallet KYC and integrates the **USDC.e bridge** for seamless asset support.
+AutoVault automatically selects, compounds, and rebalances USDC.e yield strategies using a GPT‐powered advisor.
 Users deposit USDC.e to mint vUSDC.e shares; an autonomous agent fetches real‐time APYs, consults OpenAI to pick the safest, highest‐return strategy, and calls `harvest()`—all without manual intervention.

 ## Table of Contents